Percentage Change Calculator

 What is the difference between percentage change and percentage points?▾

-Percentage change is relative: from 20% to 25% is a 25% change ((25−20)÷20×100).
-Percentage points measure the absolute difference: 25% − 20% = 5 percentage points.
-These are very different and often confused.
+Percentage change is relative: if a rate moves from 20% to 25%, the percentage change is (25 − 20) ÷ 20 × 100 = 25%.
+Percentage points measure the absolute arithmetic difference: 25% − 20% = 5 percentage points.
+These are very different quantities and are often confused.
+In financial reporting, it is critical to specify which measure is being used.

 How do I reverse a percentage change to find the original value?▾

-If you know the current value and the percentage change, divide by (1 + change/100).
-For example, a value is now $120 after a 20% increase: $120 ÷ 1.20 = $100 original.
-Use the Remove VAT or Reverse Percentage calculator for this.
+If you know the current value and the percentage change, divide by (1 + change ÷ 100).
+For example, a value is now £120 after a 20% increase: £120 ÷ 1.20 = £100 original.
+For a decrease, divide by (1 − rate ÷ 100): if a value is now £80 after a 20% decrease, the original was £80 ÷ 0.80 = £100.

 How is percentage change different from ROI?▾